ericponto/ericponto.github.io/_posts/2014-03-27-value-of-css-variables.md

 In this case, if `var-my-color` hasn't been defined anywhere in scope, then the color of the `h1` will fallback to a nice bright red, `#f00`.
 The fallback argument makes defining default values much simpler.
 You will no longer have to load up the `:root` with all of the defaults...they can be defined in place.

 Now what we need is for much better browser support.
-Chrome has had CSS Variables behind the "Experimental Web Platform features" flag for a while and Firefox now has them behind the `layout.css.variables.enabled` pref.
-Hopefully soon they'll both be available by default and more browser will add support.
+Chrome has had CSS Variables behind the "Experimental Web Platform features" flag for a while and Firefox now has them behind the `layout.css.variables.enabled` preference.
+Hopefully soon they'll both be available by default and more browser will add support too.